Craftables/lswebhomework3/README.md

 ```

-My name is:
+My name is: Amulya Parmar AKA Cool as a cucumber AKA Icebreaker

-I like to:
+I like to: share skills and inspire knowledge.

-I'm learning:
+I'm learning: to execute math, coding, and entrepreneurship.

 ```